ozkanali357/AILabsProject/Documentation/TestDoc.md

 ## How to Repeat the Tests?

 - Install unittest: pip install coverage
-- Move to Testing directory of ProjectCode: export PYTHONPATH=where_the_project_is_downloaded/ProjectCode
+- Move to Testing directory of projectcode: export PYTHONPATH=where_the_project_is_downloaded/projectcode
-- Execute the unit tests: cd where_the_project_is_downloaded/ProjectCode/Testing coverage run --source=./rsa --omit=./rsa/clinterface.py,./rsa/guinterface.py -m unittest discover
+- Execute the unit tests: cd where_the_project_is_downloaded/projectcode/Testing coverage run --source=./rsa --omit=./rsa/clinterface.py,./rsa/guinterface.py -m unittest discover
 - In case of covarage report: coverage html
 - Open report: xdg-open htmlcov/index.html

+or this:
+- export PYTHONPATH=$(pwd)/projectcode
+- coverage run -m unittest discover -s projectcode/testing -p "test_*.py"
+- coverage report -m

 ## Presentations of the Empirical Testing Results